egelja/caelus-cml/README.md

 ```Bash
  $> git clone git@bitbucket.org:appliedccm/caelus-contributors.git
 ```
+Some environment variables need to be set manually.
+These are set automatically by the installer with the packaged versions.
+Add to your PATH ./external/scons-local-2.3.4 and ./bin Set the variable PYTHONPATH to ./lib/python2.6

 To set up the development environment, copy the conf_template.py file in ./lib/python2.6/Caelus to conf.py in the same directory.
 Modify the conf.py to match the paths on your system.
 In particular the PROJECT_NAME, PROJECT_VER, PROJECT_DIR and the MPI vars.
 Once this is done, run:

 ```Bash